-2) Know Where Your Business Falls on the Grant Priority Scale
+Know Where You Fit on the Grant Priority Scale

 Some businesses are in a grant-rich industry or area.
 Some industries fit well with government objectives and are targeted for funding.
 Others don’t and aren’t.
 For instance, small business grants for retail businesses are notoriously scarce.
 And there are many more assistance programs for small businesses in Northern Ontario than in Southern Ontario.

-Government hub sites, such as the Industry Canada website, come the closest to providing a full listing of government assistance, including small business grants.
-From the Government Assistance page, you can search for government business financing available in your province.
+Government hub sites, such as the Innovation Canada website, come the closest to providing a full listing of government assistance opportunities, including small business grants.
+From the government assistance page, you can search for government business financing available in your province.

 There are many small business grants and assistance programs that are specific to particular industry sectors, so looking within your industry can narrow your search.

-If you need help figuring out exactly where your business fits in the industry classifications, go to "Find your industry sector" on the Government of Canada website.
+If you need help figuring out exactly where your business fits in the industry classifications, use the guide on the Government of Canada website.
 Knowing exactly what your industry is called and what its North American Industry Classification System (NAICS) code is can make it easier to find government assistance programs available for that particular industry.
 Then search for your industry and "grants Canada."

-Position Your Business to Take Advantage of Small Business Grants
+Position Your Business to Take Advantage of Grants

-For instance, participating in the SR&ED Tax Credit Program will get you access to “free money” in the form of tax credits.
-This kind of funding is just as good as a small business grant in our opinion.
-The great thing about the SR&ED Tax Credit Program is that you don’t have to prepare a proposal and wait for approval of your project to get involved in it; you can design and carry out your project and then make your tax claim (assuming you follow all the rules).
-Yet many businesses are unaware that they can participate in the program.
+Getting your business involved in the right activities will greatly increase your chance of qualifying for certain grants.
+For instance, participating in the SR&ED tax credit program will get you access to “free money” in the form of tax credits, which are just as good as a small business grant.
+The great thing about the SR&ED program is that you don’t have to prepare a proposal and wait for approval of your project to get involved; you can design and carry out your project and then make your tax claim (assuming you follow all the rules).
+Many business owners are unaware that they can participate in the program.